The Grand Teton's Approach

 The approach to the Burned Wagon Gulch runs by cottonwood creek, past

 The BWG trail can be overgrown early in the summer season.
-That can mean damp shoes and clothes from morning dew.
-The trail is maintained by the park service every so often but that doesn't mean it gets cleared of downfall on a regular basis.
+Morning dew can soak your clothes.
+The trail is maintained by the park service every so often, but it doesn't get cleared of downfall on a regular basis.
 It's a narrow trail that is a nice break from the heavy traffic found on the lower Lupine Meadows trail.

 The BWG trail can be overgrown early in the summer season.
-That can mean damp shoes and clothes from morning dew.
-The trail is maintained by the park service every so often but that doesn't mean it gets cleared of downfall on a regular basis.
+Morning dew can soak your clothes.
+The trail is maintained by the park service every so often, but it doesn't get cleared of downfall on a regular basis.
 It's a narrow trail that is a nice break from the heavy traffic found on the lower Lupine Meadows trail.

 One of the bridges you will cross by Cottonwood Creek